 A clinical waste bin should not have a sign or label on it

-๐ค For patient home clinical waste containers, see our page Patient Clinical Waste Bins.
+- For patient home clinical waste containers, see our page Patient Clinical Waste Bins.

-Handling waste
+Handling Waste

-- When handling waste, appropriate Personal protective equipment (PPE) should be worn, and Hand hygienemeasures followed
+- When handling waste, appropriate Personal Protective Equipment (PPE) should be worn, and Hand Hygiene measures followed.

 - Waste bins in clinical areas and toilets should be lined and foot-pedal operated with a lid.
-Always use the foot-operated mechanism to open the lid to prevent hand contamination
+Always use the foot-operated mechanism to open the lid to prevent hand contamination.

-- When clinical waste bags are three-quarters full, tie them at the neck and put into the appropriate clinical waste bin
+- When clinical waste bags are three-quarters full, tie them at the neck and put into the appropriate clinical waste bin.

-- When handling tied waste bags, only hold the bag by the neck and keep at armโs length to reduce the risk of injury (incase a sharp item has been inappropriately disposed of in the bag)
+- When handling tied waste bags, only hold the bag by the neck and keep at armβs length to reduce the risk of injury (in case a sharp item has been inappropriately disposed of in the bag).

-- If a waste bag awaiting collection is torn, the torn bag and contents should be placed inside a new waste bag
+- If a waste bag awaiting collection is torn, the torn bag and contents should be placed inside a new waste bag.

-- Waste bins in other areas (e.g. office) should have a liner, but don't need to have a lid
+- Waste bins in other areas (e.g. office) should have a liner, but don't need to have a lid.

-- Cleaning staff should take all waste to the designated storage areas, where it will be stored safely and in a secure place away from areas of public access
+- Cleaning staff should take all waste to the designated storage areas, where it will be stored safely and in a secure place away from areas of public access.

-- After a collection, make sure that you keep documentary evidence to show that the waste has been disposed by a registered waste collection company
+- After a collection, make sure that you keep documentary evidence to show that the waste has been disposed by a registered waste collection company.

 Practice | Non-clinical waste collection day |